-Copyright for Working Group and Activity Chairs
+Copyright FAQS for Working Group and Activity Chairs

 Information on the IEEE SA Copyright Policy, requesting permission for use of Published material, and sharing draft IEEE standards.